Kilian Caspar Flasch: Bishop of La Crosse

 On June 14, 1881, Flasch was appointed the second bishop of the Diocese of La Crosse by Pope Leo XIII.
 He received his episcopal consecration on August 24, 1881, from Archbishop Michael Heiss, with Bishops Francis Krautbauer and Rupert Seidenbusch serving as co-consecrators, at the chapel of St. Francis Seminary.
 He was installed on September 1.

 Flasch made his first ad limina visit to Rome in 1883.
 He attended the Third Plenary Council of Baltimore in 1884, serving as a member of the Committee on Schools.
 An outspoken supporter of Catholic education, he established 36 new schools during his tenure and, at the Plenary Council, unsuccessfully sought to require Catholic parents to send their children to parochial schools.
 However, he originally opposed creating a national Catholic university but later served on the Board of Trustees for the Catholic University of America.
 He presided over the second diocesan synod of La Crosse in 1887, and created over 60 new parishes.

 Because of his poor health, Flasch traveled to Chatawa, Mississippi, in March 1891 to recuperate.
 The trip proved unsuccessful and Kilian Flasch returned to La Crosse, where he died on August 3, 1891, at age 60.
-He was originally buried in the Catholic Cemetery Chapel, but his remains were later transferred to the Cathedral of St. Joseph the Workman in LaCrosse.